 How to Refuse Alignment Cues

 A question often arises in my teacher training courses, after we have discussed the wide range of human variation and the reality that not all alignment cues will work for every body: “What do we do when a teacher wants us to change our alignment but the suggestion doesn’t work?
 What do we say to the teacher?”
+(Note: this is different than when a teacher physically adjusts a student, which is related.
+Here we are addressing offered verbal cues only.)

 It is easy to suggest, “Just say, ‘no thanks’ ” but social pressure and insecurities are real and may lead us into ignoring our own inner wisdom and try to conform to the teacher’s commands.
 So, what to do?